 Speculation focussed on the breakdown of his marriage and the size of his workload touring with the Prodigy, as contributing factors to his untimely death.
 But Keith is just the latest in a long line of successful musicians who have taken their own lives.
-From Nick Drake, Kurt Cobain, Elliot Smith and Ian Curtis to the tragic death in 2017 of Chris Cornell and Chester Bennington, K-Pop star Jonghy and Scott Hutchinson, who tragically took his own life last year.
+From Nick Drake, Kurt Cobain, Elliot Smith and Ian Curtis to the tragic death in 2017 of Chris Cornell and Chester Bennington, K-Pop star Jonghy and Scott Hutchison, who tragically took his own life last year.
 Suicide is a killer not just in the music industry but in everyday life.

-Author and mental health advocate Matt Haig reacting to the news of Keith Flint’s dead tweeted “Death by suicide is, usually, death by illness.
+Author and mental health advocate Matt Haig reacting to the news of Keith Flint’s death tweeting “Death by suicide is, usually, death by illness.
 It is not an inevitable tragedy of the gifted.
 There is no such thing as a person ‘too beautiful for this world’.
 The tortured artist mythologising loved by rock journos helps absolutely no-one when they are ill.
 Acknowledging mental illness is not ‘playing victim’.
 It’s not even a weakness.
 It’s something you experience.
 You can be strong and ill.
 You often have to be.”

 “I’ve heard several conversations in the past where the main concern was how to make sure artists can ‘thrive’ in a sex, drugs and rock-and-roll lifestyle,” Christine Brown, director of external affairs at HMUK, told Billboard.
 “While that lifestyle certainly exists, if we as an industry are endorsing that lifestyle, we clearly aren’t looking after the health and wellbeing of those working in music the way that we should.”